Mortgage declined on affordability

 The amount of money you can borrow will be affected if you have significant outgoings.
 However, this is often determined on a case-by-case basis.
 A lender may not tell you what percentage of your income you need to have in order to qualify for a mortgage.
 However, if they do, a broker might be able to find another lender with a different policy.

-Your total income won’t be accepted by the mortgage lender
+Your total income isn’t accepted by the mortgage lender

 Maybe you had other income sources to increase your financial stability.
 While some mortgage lenders won’t allow you to declare more than a certain percentage of your income, others may not.

-The good news is that lenders may allow you to declare 100% of any…
+The good news is that some lenders may allow you to declare 100% of any…

 - Over time, bonuses, or commission